 17 If this Member State is not bound by the 2007 Hague Protocol, which law will be applicable to the maintenance claim according to its private international law rules?
 What are the corresponding private international law rules?

 The answer to this question is nullified by the affirmative answer to the previous question.

 18 What are the rules on access to justice in cross-border cases within the EU following the structure of Chapter V of the Maintenance Regulation?

-Portuguese national law contains rules which provide legal aid comparable to that set out in chapter V of Council Regulation (EC) No 4/2009 of 18 December of 2008.
+Portuguese national law – Law No 34/2004 – contains rules which provide legal aid comparable to that set out in Chapter V of Council Regulation (EC) No 4/2009 of 18 December of 2008.

-With regard to natural persons, the following are entitled to legal aid, provided that they are able to prove their economic insufficiency:
+With regard to natural persons, the following are entitled to legal aid, provided that they are able to prove their economic hardship:

-- Portuguese citizens and those of the European Union;
+- Portuguese citizens and citizens of the European Union.

-- foreigners without a valid residence permit in a Member State of the European Union – if the laws of their countries of origin give the same right to Portuguese citizens;
+- Foreigners without a valid residence permit in a Member State of the European Union – if the laws of their countries of origin grant the same right to Portuguese citizens.

-- persons who are domiciled or habitually resident in a Member State of the European Union other than the Member State where the case will be heard (cross-border disputes).
+- Persons who live or reside in a Member State of the European Union other than the Member State in which the proceedings are to be held (cross-border disputes).

-National legislation provides for the application of the following criteria for assessing the economic insufficiency of natural persons:
+National legislation provides for the application of the following criteria for assessing the economic hardship of natural persons:

 - applicants whose household has a relevant income for the purposes of legal aid of greater than three-quarters and equal to or less than two and a half times the social support reference rate are in a position to bear the costs of legal advice subject to prior payment of a fee, but are not in a position to promptly meet the costs of proceedings and, therefore, benefit from legal aid in the form of phased payment and the assignment of an enforcement agent;